realA10001986/Flux-Capacitor/README.md

 ##### &#9654; IP address or hostname of TCD

-If you want to have your FC to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the hostname or IP address of the TCD here.
-The TCD's default hostname is 'timecircuits'.
+If you want to have your FC to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - or IP address here.

 If you connect your FC to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.